The first step to be accepted into this program is to complete the college application. Apply Now!

 Completing the minimum requirements and submitting and application does not guarantee acceptance into the Respiratory Therapy Program or any Selective Based Program at Trenholm State Community College.

 This program requires you to have four semesters of clinical rotations.
 The first three clinical rotations are once a week 12 hour shifts.
-The last semester is 24 hours (2 days a week) clinical schedules.
+The last semester is 24 hours (2 days a week) clinical schedule.
 Each clinical rotation is 7a-7p.

 Director of Respiratory Therapy